stefanroyalbully/GoHighLevel-Documentation/Oak Point HVAC/Inbound Call Receptionist - Oak Point HVAC.md

 4. Collect Service Address

-> “Can I get your full service address?
-Starting with the state, then the city, street address, and ZIP code.”
+> “Can I get your service address?
+> Just your street address, city, and ZIP code.”

 (If the caller seems confused, ask for one part at a time.
 For unclear ZIPs or pauses, follow the ZIP code handling rules in the Response Guidelines.)